Making and Mending in Muirhouse

-The primary focus of the shed is to reuse wood, furniture, tools, etc so as to reduce climate change.
-Each year in Scotland we throw away tons of stuff into landfill, including wood and furniture, that could be recycled, reused, mended or made in something completely different.
-The Community Shed will do it’s bit to reduce this waste and convert it into useful and beautiful things.
+The primary focus of the shed is to reuse wood, furniture, tools etc. so as to reduce climate change.
+Each year in Scotland we throw away tons of stuff into landfill, including wood and furniture, that could be recycled, reused, mended or made into something completely different.
+The Community Shed will do its bit to reduce this waste and convert it into useful and beautiful things.
 We will also inform local people about climate change and what they can do to minimise their own impact.

 The Shed is similar to Men’s Shed movement which is gaining popularity across Scotland at the moment.
 We are, however, open to both men and women.

 North Edinburgh Arts and Link Up listened to local people who said they wanted a local community shed.
 Together with community members, both organisations were successful in getting funding from the Climate Change Fund to set a community shed in North Edinburgh.
 The Shed is therefore a great example of community development in action, and it proves that when we work together we can achieve great things.